LewisScally/z-docdemo-4ond/content/en/_index.md

   text:
     - >-
       The only security driven British Video Chat service.
-Available for free to the general public, and available as a fully custom solution for
+Available for free to the general public, and available as a fully custom solution for industry.
   titleColor: null
   textColor: null
   spaceBetweenTitleText: 25